-- Public liability insurance for self-employed workers: can cover the costs of any third-party compensation claims made against your business, for example any repair costs you might need to cover if you cause damage to a property you’re working on as a builder
+- Public liability insurance: This will cover the costs of any third-party compensation claims made against your business, for example any repair costs if you cause damage to a property during building work

-- Professional indemnity insurance for self-employed workers: can cover some or all of the cost of a claim made against your company from a third-party in the event that a client is dissatisfied with your work
+- Professional indemnity insurance: This will cover some or all of the cost of a claim made against your company from a third party in the event that a client is dissatisfied with your work

-The different levels of insurance cover you need and the amount the insurance provider is willing to pay out in compensation will vary depending on your individual business needs and the company information you provide.
+The amount that your insurance provider is willing to pay out in compensation will vary depending on your individual business needs and the company information you provide.

 How to choose the right business insurance policy

-When it comes to choosing the right business insurance for your own company, it’s a good idea to think about things like:
+When it comes to choosing the right business insurance for your own company, there’s a lot to consider.
+Think about things like:

-- If the policy covers any employees you hire – including labour-only subcontractors
+- Does the policy cover any employees you hire – including labour-only subcontractors?

-- Whether you need professional indemnity insurance, public/product liability insurance or both
+- Do you need professional indemnity insurance, public liability insurance, product liability insurance or all three

-- If you’re likely to need cover for legal expenses
+- Are you likely to need cover for legal expenses?

-- Whether or not the policy will cover you for any work carried out for clients outside the UK
+- Does the policy cover you for any work carried out for clients outside the UK?

-- If you’re a chartered surveyor, architect, engineer or an accountant, you might want to check whether or not the policy covers you for specific regulations and lawful act specific to your industry
+- If you’re a chartered surveyor, architect, engineer or an accountant, you might want to check whether the policy covers you for specific regulations and lawful acts specific to your industry

-- How much the insurer is willing to cover for liability and indemnity pay outs
+- Is your insurer willing to cover liability and indemnity pay outs?

-You can order the policies by the amount of professional indemnity cover you’ll get, and you’ll then be able to see what your annual and monthly payments will be.
+You can order the policies by the amount of professional indemnity cover you’ll need, and then view what your annual and monthly payments will be.
 The results will also show any excess fees you might have to pay for claims, and you should click through to more details for each provider to read the policy summary, policy wording and terms of business documents.